 Your doctor will perform a physical exam and may order some of these tests:

 Leading up to the surgery:

-In some cases, the doctor may need to switch to open abdominal surgery (called laparotomy).
-The doctor will make a larger incision in the abdomen.
+In some cases, the doctor may need to switch to or do open abdominal surgery (called laparotomy ).
+A larger incision will be made in the abdomen.
 This will allow direct access to all of the organs.
 The adhesions will be cut out.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 This surgery is done in a hospital setting.
 If you have laparoscopic surgery, you will be able to leave that day or the next.
 If you have open surgery, you will need to stay in the hospital for a few days.
 You may need to stay longer if you have complications.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: